icshwi/e3/README_maintain.md

 ## Commit changed files

-Edit all *.Makefile in the following repositories, and commit their changes to its own repositories.
+Edit all *.Makefile in the following repositories, and commit their changes to their respective repositories.

 ```
 $ ./maintain_e3.bash -eo env